-ACS Central Science Editor-in-Chief Carolyn Bertozzi will join a distinguished cohort of pioneers when she is inducted into the 2017 National Inventors Hall of Fame this spring for her contributions to the field of bioorthogonal chemistry.
+ACS Central Science Editor-in-Chief Carolyn Bertozzi joined a distinguished cohort of pioneers as she was inducted into the 2017 National Inventors Hall of Fame this spring for her contributions to the field of bioorthogonal chemistry.

 The National Inventors Hall of Fame recognizes those who have contributed to society in meaningful ways through groundbreaking, patented innovations.

 Bertozzi’s work at the interface of chemistry and biology gave rise to bioorthogonal chemistry, a means for researchers to chemically modify molecules within living systems.
 She founded the field in the mid-1990s and coined the name in 2003 to describe reactions that do not interact or interfere with cell biology.
 Her studies have resulted in such innovations as molecular imaging and in situ drug assembly.

 A Professor of Chemistry and (by courtesy) Chemical and Systems Biology at Stanford University, Bertozzi is named on 50 patents.
 Her numerous honors and awards include the 1999 MacArthur Fellowship and the 2016 National Academy of Sciences Award in Chemical Science.